 What sort of business culture and processes does the owner want?

-In any organisation, the owner or senior management will become separated from the day to day running of the organisation.
+In many organisations, the owner or senior management will become separated from the day to day running of the organisation.

 They will see reports that tell them the organisation is successful and achieving results, but they are not necessarily across the detail of how this happens.